bdusell/rau/docs/composable-neural-networks.rst

 These two modes are useful in different scenarios.
 The ``()`` method can be overridden to parallelize computation across the sequence dimension, making it more efficient than the iterative mode.
-This makes the ``()`` method useful for training, where future inputs are always known in advance.
+This makes the ``()`` method useful for training or prompting, where future inputs are always known in advance.
 The iterative mode is useful when future inputs are *not* known in advance, namely when generating sequences from language models or decoders in machine translation systems.

 :py:class:`~torch.unidirectional.Unidirectional`\ s can also be composed with the ``|`` operator.
 If ``A`` and ``B`` are both